microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

-# Common HTML tags used in the body of webpages
+# Common HTML Tags Used in the Body of Web Pages

 It's time to learn about the most common tags that you'll be using inside the body tag.
-Recall that when we were doing the overview, we talked about the common elements that you might want to place on a webpage, which are:
+During the overview, we talked about the common elements that you might want to place on a web page, which are:

 - Headings and paragraphs of text
 - Images